 - Hyperandrogenism – this can be biological (increased androgens on serum blood testing – testosterone, DHEA-S and androstenedione) or clinical (having symptoms associated with increased androgens such as acne, abnormal hair growth or thinning hair on the scalp)

 - Polycystic Ovaries on Transvaginal Ultrasound – this is typically characterized by 25 or more cysts per ovary or an ovarian volume of 10mL or more.

 Because only two of these criteria are required in order to be diagnosed with PCOS, there are several combinations that can occur.
-For example, you can have Ovulatory PCOS in which you have normal ovulatory cycles, but have symptoms of hyperandrogenism and have confirmed polycystic ovaries.
-Another example includes Non-Polycystic Ovaries in which someone may have abnormal ovulation and hyperandrogenism, but do not have confirmed cysts on their ovaries.
+For example, you can have Ovulatory PCOS in which you have regular menstrual cycles, but have symptoms of hyperandrogenism and have confirmed polycystic ovaries.
+Another example includes Non-Polycystic Ovaries in which there is abnormal menstrual cycles and hyperandrogenism, but no confirmed cysts on the ovaries.
 Therefore, you are able to meet the criteria of Polycystic Ovary Syndrome without having polycystic ovaries.

 It used to be thought that there was a specific phenotype for PCOS that included obesity, abnormal hair growth, acne male pattern baldness etcetera.
 However, today there are many presentations of PCOS which may include all or very few of these characteristics.
 Some of the common symptoms of PCOS include:

 - Irregular menstrual cycle

 - Hirsutism – abnormal hair growth in areas of the body which may include the chin, neck, abdomen, chest, back, hands etc.